jimorc/design_guidelines/design_guidelines/design_guidelines.md

 The guidelines are organized as simple recommendations prefixed with the terms **✓ Do**, **🤔 Consider**, **❌ Avoid**, and  **❌ Do not**.
-However, they must be followed for any addition or modifications to the projects that specify these guidelines.
+However, they must be followed for any additions or modifications to the projects that specify these guidelines.

 ## Guidelines
 * [Type Design Guidelines](type_design_guidelines.md)